Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 A Few Things That Make A Big Difference

-Use room-temperature eggs so the batter mixes evenly and rises beautifully.
-Grate the apples right before adding them, then pat out the excess moisture with paper towels—too much liquid can make the cake dense and claggy.
+• Grate the apples right before starting the recipe, then pat out the excess moisture with paper towels—too much liquid can make the cake dense and claggy.

-If you’re making the caramel from scratch, it can be prepared a few days ahead.
-Warm it slightly before folding it into the frosting so it blends smoothly.
-For the frosting itself, let the butter soften until it’s cool and pliable (not melted) for that silky, creamy finish.
+• For the frosting itself, let the butter soften until it’s cool and pliable (not melted) for that silky, creamy finish.

 close up of caramel apple cake